seantis/docare-api-doc/source/index.html.md

 Name | Type | Description
 --------- | ------- | -----------
 resourceType | [string](http://hl7.org/fhir/datatypes.html#string) | "Patient" constant
-name | [HumanName](http://hl7.org/fhir/datatypes.html#HumanName) | Name(s) associated with the patient
+name | [HumanName](http://hl7.org/fhir/datatypes.html#HumanName) | Name associated with the patient
-telecom | [ContactPoint](http://hl7.org/fhir/datatypes.html#ContactPoint) | Contact detail(s) for the patient
+telecom | [ContactPoint](http://hl7.org/fhir/datatypes.html#ContactPoint) | Contact detail for the patient
 birthDate | [date](http://hl7.org/fhir/datatypes.html#date) | The date of birth for the patient gender | [code](http://hl7.org/fhir/datatypes.html#code) | Gender of the patient: male, female

 <aside class="notice">
 The JSON structure must contain all attributes (incl. the ones that don't change).
 Missing attributes are treated as empty.
+Only one name is supported.
+One contact detail of the type system=phone and use=mobile is supported.
 </aside>